Xia–Shang–Zhou Chronology Project: Background

-Archaeologists focussed on the Yellow River valley in Henan as the most likely site of the states described in the traditional histories.
+Archaeologists focused on the Yellow River valley in Henan as the most likely site of the states described in the traditional histories.
 After 1950, remnants of an earlier walled city of the Erligang culture were discovered near Zhengzhou, and in 1959 the site of the Erlitou culture was found in Yanshi, south of the Yellow River near Luoyang.
 Radiocarbon dating suggests that the Erlitou culture flourished c.
 2100 BC to 1800 BC.
 They built large palaces, suggesting the existence of an organized state.
 More recently the picture has been complicated by the discovery of advanced civilizations in Sichuan and the Yangtze valley, such as Sanxingdui and Wucheng, of which the traditional histories make no mention.

 Until the mid-20th century, many popular works, both Chinese and Western, used a traditional chronology calculated by Liu Xin early in the first century AD.
 However, modern scholars studying inscriptions on Shang oracle bones and Zhou bronzes were proposing shorter chronologies, for example typically placing the Zhou conquest of the Shang in the mid-11th century BC instead of the 12th.

 In 1994, Song Jian, a state councillor for science, was impressed on a visit to Egypt by chronologies stretching back to the 3rd millennium BC.
 He proposed a multi-disciplinary project to establish a similar chronology for China.
 The project was approved as part of the ninth five-year plan (1996–2000).

+A preliminary report of the project was issued in 2000.

+After lengthy review, the full report was sent to the publishers in 2019 and the offices of the Project were closed, with their materials sent to the Institute of Archaeology of the Chinese Academy of Social Sciences.

+The full report was published in June 2022 after more than a decade of revision.

+Although the final report noted that some archaeological finds after the publication of the preliminary report were inconsistent with its findings, the chronology of the preliminary report was adopted without change.